Nooksack people: Disenrollment controversy

 After a close primary, four tribal council positions were up for election in March 2014.
 The council refused to call elections until action was finished on disenrollment of the Nooksack 306.
 As the delay continued into 2016, Tribal Elder George Adams, the tribe's election superintendent, believed the council had gone too far.
 He "invoked the right of General Council, an ancient tradition meaning the voice of the people.
 According to tradition, the tribe gives authority to its leaders, but in extreme cases of misuse this authority can be revoked by the tribe, which acts together as a single unit, the General Council."

 In March 2016, Tribal Judge Susan Alexander ruled that the tribe could not disbar Galanda from representing the 306 clients in tribal court.
 Alexander was later removed from her post.
-In March 2016 an appeals court ruled that the 306 members could still vote in tribal elections.
+In March 2016 an appeals court ruled that the 306 citizens could still vote in tribal elections.

 Because the tribal council refused to schedule an election, Tribal Elder George Adams on July 14, 2016, called a General Council meeting in order to conduct a 'special election' of the four open council seats.
 More than 200 attendees met off the reservation to ensure they did not have tribal interference.
 They elected four interim council members and also invalidated the recall of Carmen Tageant from the Tribal Council, returning her to office.

 Elected as vice chairman was Bob Doucette, who had served on the council in the 1970s; Bernadine Roberts, also a former council member, was elected treasurer.
 Jeremiah Johnny and Ron Roberts were elected to the two council positions, and Tageant was returned to her seat.
 A majority of the council now opposed disenrollment of the 306.
 These were interim positions, and the tribal council said they wanted the federal government to supervise an election for the four open positions.

 Chairman Bob Kelly said he would not recognize this General Council election as valid.
-His supporters on the council include Secretary Nadene Rapada and member Bob Solomon.
+His supporters on the council include Secretary Nadene Rapada and citizen Bob Solomon.
 A new 'supreme court' was created by the tribal council with Kelly as chief justice, an action that was invalidated by the federal government in 2019 as it went against the Nooksack constitution.

 The tribe lost federal funding in 2017 because the Bureau of Indian Affairs said it had acted improperly by trying to disenroll the 306 and postponing an important election related to this controversy.